dmerejkowsky/kata-robots/README.md

 # The robots kata

+*Goal: learn the basics of Object Oriented Programming in Python*

 # Specifications

 Your are a developer inside a robot factory.
 Your task is to manage robot settings.